GuiPimenta-Dev/desafio_reclameaqui/README.md

 <br/>

-The Db has 1000 lines of Mocked Data
+The DataBase has 1000 lines of Mocked Data

 ### Setup locally
 ```bash